vriveraPeersyst/docs.xrplevm.org/pages/operators/getting-started/installing-the-node.md

 There are multiple ways to install the `exrpd` binary on your system.
 Choose the method that best suits your requirements and expertise.

-Below is a complete documentation for installing the node by downloading raw binaries:

-Below is the updated installation documentation with the requested changes.
-It now specifies that you should download the binary from the repository's latest release and includes guidance (using Readocly-style tags) so you can choose the appropriate binary for your machine.

 ---

 ## Method 1: Downloading Raw Binaries